-Risk Action to mitigate risk Further Action to take With a third-party supplier, Company data could be accessed or misused by unauthorised users Ensure that an appropriate contractual agreement sets out roles and responsibilities for managing sensitive data Agreement to be signed with payroll bureau used by ACE With a partner agency, Company data is not being shared legally Develop a sharing protocol which evidences the legal basis for sharing and the provisions for safe and compliant data transport n/a at the present time Data could be viewed by unauthorised parties Named recipients should be defined in any sharing protocol Named recipients asked not to view data in company of others/in situation visible from outside window etc. Cover in staff training Via email, Email could be viewed by unauthorised parties Email should only be sent to named recipients and not generic email addresses Office team to note Email could be hacked into Secure email channels should be used to transport data.
-Office team to note Data could be lost or stolen Take appropriate steps to manage the data effectively Avoid unnecessary journeys with the data Do not leave data unattended in public places or visible in cars or bags.
-Include in staff training and minimise any data journeys Via hard copy, Post could be intercepted or lost Use registered mail Office team to note
+Risk Action to mitigate Further Action to risk take With a third-party supplier, Company data could be accessed or misused by unauthorised users Ensure that an appropriate contractual agreement sets out roles and responsibilities for managing sensitive data - With a partner agency, Company data is not being shared legally Develop a sharing protocol which evidences the legal basis for sharing and the provisions for safe and compliant data transport n/a at the present time Data could be viewed by unauthorised parties Named recipients should be defined in any sharing protocol Named recipients asked not to view data in company of others/in situation visible from outside window etc. Cover in staff training Via email, Email could be viewed by unauthorised parties Email should only be sent to named recipients and not generic email addresses Office team to note Email could be hacked into Secure email channels should be used to transport data.
+Office team to note Data could be lost or stolen - Take appropriate steps to manage the data effectively - Avoid unnecessary journeys with the data - Do not leave data unattended in public places or visible in cars or bags. and minimise any data journeys Via hard copy, Post could be intercepted or lost Use registered mail Office team to note

-Date adopted: 4th March 2024 Review date: Spring Term 2025
+Date adopted: 4 March 2024 Review date: 5pring Term 2025